deppen8/prospect/README.md

 ### `Coverage`

 The Coverage is where the user defines how the survey will be set up.
 The user can define the shape of the survey unit (transects, radial, quadrat, checkerboard, etc.) and the intervals at which they'd like them to be spaced.
-Alternatively, they can specify the survey unit and the percent of the Area they'd like covered, and SurveySim will generate a Coverage to fit.
+Alternatively, they can specify the survey unit and the percent of the Area they'd like covered, and Prospect will generate a Coverage to fit.

 The Coverage also defines how an artifact or feature's distance from the survey unit impacts whether or not it is discovered.